balena-io-modules/jellyschema/docs/MAINTAINER.md

 You can cancel the fuzzing at any time by pressing `ctrl-c`.
 If you then run the fuzzer again, it will start where it left off - the temporary state is saved to `fuzz/corpus`

 ### Fuzzing targets
-It is only possible to fuzz one target at the time, the default target is `any_input` - that tests whether random input will crash the CDSL (make it panic).
+It is only possible to fuzz one target at the time, the default target is `any_input` - that tests whether random input will crash the JellySchema (make it panic).
 TODO: add a fuzzing target where we make sure there is no `Err` when the yaml validates as jellyschema.

 [cargo fuzz]: https://fuzz.rs/book/cargo-fuzz/guide.html